Forecasting skill of a crowd-prediction platform: A comparison of exchange rate forecasts: Data

 \subsection{Metaculus forecasting platform}

-Metaculus is an online forecasting platform and aggregation engine working to improve human reasoning and coordination on topics of global importance.
+Metaculus is a crowd-prediction platform working to improve human reasoning and coordination on topics of global importance.
 As a Public Benefit Corporation, Metaculus largely provides forecasts publicly.
-Metaculus features questions on a wide range of topics, with a particular focus on pressing problems such artificial intelligence, biosecurity, climate change, and nuclear risk.
-As of December 2023, over 8600 questions have been submitted (over 4000 resolved) since the platforms inception in 2015.
-Over 1.5 million individual forecasts have been made on the platform by thousands of active users.
-Notably, crowd-prediction on Metaculus has demonstrated strong performance when it comes to predicting complex events, especially in the field of epidemiological forecasting related to COVID-19 (\cite{mcandrew2022aggregating}, \cite{mcandrew2022chimeric}, \cite{Metaculus2020}).
+Metaculus features questions on a wide range of topics.
+As of 2025, over ten thousand questions have been submitted, over half of which have been evaluated since the platforms inception in 2015.
+Over 2 million individual forecasts have been made on the platform by thousands of active users.
+This method for crowd-prediction is a forecasting tournament (\cite{tetlock2014forecasting}) and not to be confused with other ways of eliciting crowd opinion such as prediction markets.
+Metaculus publishes a combined forecast that uses the track record of forecasters to weight predictions, giving more weight to historically accurate forecasters.
+This forecast is called the \textit{Metaculus prediction} and serves as the 'crowd-prediction' in this study. \footnote{Metaculus chooses to disclose how exactly their aggregation mechanism works.
+The Metaculus prediction is usually hidden for as long as questions are still open for predictions.
+The community prediction \textit{can} also be hidden for some period after the opening of a new question.
+This feature may limit early groupthink, yet disadvantages predictors which predict on questions early.}